abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 ## 📌 Overview

-This repository documents a complete, multi-phase **Cybersecurity, Software Engineering, and DevSecOps lab** designed to simulate a realistic enterprise environment.
-The lab covers:
+This repository documents a complete, multi-phase **Cybersecurity, Software Engineering, and DevSecOps Project** designed to simulate a realistic enterprise environment.
+The project covers:

 - Network segmentation
 - Secure service development and deployment